Find Affordable College Courses

 Athens, GA

-Our analysis found University of Georgia to be the best school for finance and financial management students who want to pursue a degree in Georgia.
+Our 2023 rankings named University of Georgia the best school in Georgia for finance and financial management students.
 Located in the midsize city of Athens, UGA is a public college with a fairly large student population.

 After completing their degree, finance graduates from UGA carry an average student debtload of $21,186.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $191.